ede1998/rip2/README.md

 Options:
-      --graveyard <GRAVEYARD>  Directory where deleted files rest -d, --decompose              Permanently deletes the graveyard -s, --seance                 Prints files that were deleted in the current working directory -u, --unbury                 Restore the specified files or the last file if none are specified -i, --inspect                Print some info about TARGET before burying -h, --help                   Print help
+      --graveyard <GRAVEYARD>  Directory where deleted files rest -d, --decompose              Permanently deletes the graveyard -s, --seance                 Prints files that were deleted in the current directory -u, --unbury                 Restore the specified files or the last file if none are specified -i, --inspect                Print some info about TARGET before burying -h, --help                   Print help
   -V, --version                Print version

+Sub-commands:
+  completions  Generate shell completions file graveyard    Print the graveyard path help         Print this message or the help of the given subcommand(s)
 ```

 Basic usage -- easier than rm